Find Grad Schools

 63 Yearly Graduations

 University of Iowa comes in at #15 on our list of the most popular colleges offering master's degrees in english language & literature.
 Each year, around 30,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,016 per year, while in-state graduate students, on average, pay $11,256 per year.
+The average in-state tuition for full-time undergraduates is $8,711 per year, while in-state graduate students, on average, pay $10,875 per year.
 During the most recent year for which we have data, 63 people received their master's degree in english language & literature from Iowa.
-Around 38% of these students were from an underrepresented racial-ethnic group, and 51% were women.
-University of Iowa english language & literature graduates who receive their master's degree go on to jobs earning a median salary of $43,520.
+Of these students, 58% were women and 35% were members of underrepresented racial-ethnic groups.

 #16